 - Exposing pupils to a variety of representations for different areas of maths

 - Helping pupils make connections, spot patterns and ask questions.

 - Encouraging pupils to be clear in their reasoning about mathematics through self-explanations and written reasoning, using key vocabulary.

-- be fluent in the fundamentals of mathematics, such as number bonds and times tables.
+- Be fluent in the fundamentals of mathematics, such as number bonds and times tables.

-Children are encouraged to use manipulatives wherever possible to cement their understanding of the ‘concrete-pictorial-abstract’.
+- Children are encouraged to use manipulatives wherever possible to cement their understanding of the ‘concrete-pictorial-abstract’.
 These are accessible in every classroom.

-Holy Family school assesses children by age related bands using Target Tracker.
+Holy Family school assesses children by age related bands using Insight assessment tool.
 They are assessed at 3 intervals during the year.
 Age related bands are informed by teacher assessment over time.
 Children should be assessed as meeting a target if they have ‘mastered’ it.
 This means they are able to do it and explain it at any point.
 In years 2 and 6, the children do SATS tests.
 In years 1, 3, 4 and 5, the children complete a variety of assessments to inform teacher judgement.